tendermint/tendermint/docs/architecture/adr-063-privval-grpc.md

 > Note: Remote Singer errors are removed in favor of [grpc status error codes](https://grpc.io/docs/guides/error/).

+In previous versions of the remote signer, Tendermint acted as the server and the remote signer as the client.
+In this process the client established a long lived connection providing a way for the server to make requests to the client.
+In the new version it has been simplified.
+Tendermint is the client and the remote signer is the server.
+This follows client and server architecture and simplifies the previous protocol.

 #### Keep Alive

 If you have worked on the private validator system you will see that we are removing the `PingRequest` and `PingResponse` messages.
 These messages were used to create functionality which kept the connection alive.
 With gRPC there is a [keep alive feature](https://github.com/grpc/grpc/blob/master/doc/keepalive.md) that will be added along side the integration to provide the same functionality.